Adult Programs

 What to Know

-This program includes an online component you will complete on your own, a live online class with the instructor via Zoom, and an in person session at The Morton Arboretum.
+This program includes an online component you will complete on your own, and two live online classes with the instructor via Zoom.

 Complete self-paced activities, such as e-learning modules, reading material, short videos, interactive activities, and quizzes to check your understanding.
 The self-paced activities do not need to be completed in one sitting.
 Your instructor will not be online with you.

-Complete the online component before the live online session and the field session.
-The self-guided online portion will take approximately 3 hours.
+Complete the online component before the live online sessions.
+The self-guided online portion will take approximately three hours.
 It does not need to be completed in one sitting, but you must complete it before your live classes.

-The live web conference will take place using Zoom.
+The two live online sessions will take place using Zoom.
 A link will be provided to all registrants by email.
 Registrants should click on the link to join the live online sessions at the scheduled date and time.
 The live web conference will be recorded and made available to registered participants for the duration of the class.

 Program Schedule